RachWalm/VolunteerVillage/README.md

 #### Role choice page

 This page is part of the sign up process.
 As users can either be signing up as a volunteer or as a part of the organisation as a coordinator.
-The dropdown select has volunteer as the default and only visible when you get to the page as this should be the main option chosen.
-It can then be changed to coordinator by coordinators.
+The dropdown select has volunteer as the default, and only one visible when they arrive at the page.
+Volunteer is the main option chosen and one we want the public to focus on.
+Other option selected by coordinators as needed.

-This page currently only has the option of volunteer or coordinator, this could be simply updated as each role is associated with a number to allow for additional roles, such as charity login or different types of coordinator should the organisation grow to require that coordinators are more focused or want the activations restricted to certain personnel.
+This page currently only has the option of volunteer or coordinator.
+This could be simply updated as each role is associated with a number to allow for additional roles (such as charity login or different types of coordinator should the organisation grow to require multiple more focused coordinators or should the orgnaisation want the activities restricted to certain personnel of differing responsibilities).

-Currently, it is saved where 1 is volunteer and 2 is coordinator.
-Where it is required that access is blocked 0 has been returned as in the function role_authenticate which is used to restrict pages bringing up their content unless it is a coordinator who is activated.
+Currently, 1 is volunteer and 2 is coordinator.
+Where it is required that access is blocked 0 is the integer to be returned from the function role_authenticate which is used to restrict pages bringing up their content unless it is a coordinator who is activated - so has a role of 2 and profile value for activated is true.

 #### Coordinator add profile page